 To achieve the temperature goal the Intergovernmental Panel on climate change was invited in 2018, to produce a special report on global warming of 1.5°C above pre-industrial levels and related global greenhouse gas emission pathways.

 United Nations Environment Programme (UNEP)

-UNEP was result of the United Nations Conference on the Human Environment (Stockholm Conference) in June 1972 and has overall responsibility for environmental problems.
+UNEP was a result of the United Nations Conference on the Human Environment (Stockholm Conference) in June 1972 and has overall responsibility for environmental problems.

-UNEP is one of the most important wings of United Nation which is responsible for global environmental agenda, promotes sustainable development within the United Nations system and serves as an authoritative advocate for the global environment.
+UNEP is one of the most important wings of United Nation which is responsible for the global environmental agenda, promotes sustainable development within the United Nations system and serves as an authoritative advocate for the global environment.
 It has its headquartered in Nairobi, Kenya.

 Intergovernmental Panel on Climate Change (IPCC)